 Where tutoring fits in

 If your child is planning resits — November or summer — targeted one-to-one support makes a measurable difference.
 A tutor can identify exactly which topics, mark scheme conventions, and exam technique gaps caused the lower grade, and address those directly rather than working through the entire syllabus again.
+Our GCSE revision support is built around exactly this kind of targeted, diagnostic-first approach.

 The most effective approach for resit students: